nishantpainter/articles/programming-paradigms/structured-programming.md

 ### Blocks

 It is a style of grouping multiple instructions that looks like a single instruction statement.
 Block also helps in defining the scope of variables to avoid conflicts with other similarly named variables in the instruction set.
+They have an enclosing structure usually defined by keywords such as begin...end, if...fi etc. Some language supports the use of curly braces {...} to define a block.